 Microsoft Windows-based servers support the main ETSU campus, Bristol and Kingsport.
 Individual accounts for Email and Internet use are generated for all enrolled students, guaranteeing every student has the access they need to compete in an increasingly technologyoriented collegiate and research environment.
-Students have available to them over 1,200 Microsoft Windows XP based workstations in 44 labs that have a common user environment.
+Students have available to them over 1,200 Microsoft Windows Vista based workstations in 44 labs that have a common user environment.
 Certain labs also provide or concentrate on usage needing a Macintosh platform.

-The administrative systems utilize a cluster of Hewlett-Packard AlphaServer computers using the OpenVMS operating system.
+The University uses Banner from SungardHE for most administrative functions.
+This software runs on servers from Sun Microsystems using the Solaris operating system.
+Administrative functions not handled through Banner are run on a cluster of Hewlett-Packard AlphaServer computers using the OpenVMS operating system and a variety of Microsoft Windows servers from Dell, Inc. using Microsoft's Windows 2000 Server, Windows 2003 Server, and Windows 2008 operating systems.
+The Banner administrative systems run on Sun Microsystems servers using the Solaris operating system.
 Several Windows 2000 and Windows 2003 servers supplement this system.
-Registration for classes is now predominately done online through the ETSU Gold Link Online system.
+Registration for classes is now predominately done online through the ETSU GoldLink Online system.
 Linked with this system is a Payment Gateway server which enables students to pay tuition and fees online using a credit card or by electronic check.
-The University is implementing Banner, a new administrative software which runs on Sun Microsystems servers using the Solaris operating system.
-The new administrative software will be fully implemented by Fall Semester 2008.

 The campus has benefited from an infusion of technology facilities and services from the technology access fee paid by each student.
-Recent improvements include the replacement of computers in student labs on a three-year cycle, upgrading the campus and dorm network, installation of wireless in the most student-populated buildings with a wireless mesh planned for the near future, and construction of multimedia classrooms.
+Recent improvements include the replacement of computers in student labs on a three-year cycle, upgrading the campus and dorm network, installation of wireless in the most student-populated buildings.
+The installation of a wireless mesh continues as does construction of multimedia classrooms.